WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 Wasabi wallet generates a new [Tor identity](https://tb-manual.torproject.org/managing-identities/) called **Alice** for each input.
 She is a separate entity, and for every round you use a new Alice who is not linked to any other input or previous connection.
-With Alice, you send the input and input ownership proof to the coordinator.
+With Alice, you send the input ownership proof to the coordinator.

 The Wasabi coordinator now verifies that: